huang-feiyu/golabs/doc/lab1.md

 1. Worker asks coordinator for task periodically: call `GetTask` to get a task from coordinator
 2. Coordinator assigns task according to current phase, only until all Map tasks are done, coordinator will issue Reduce tasks.
-If everything is done,
+If everything is done, it will no longer issue tasks (but DONE task) and the whole MR process is done.
 3. Worker gets reply(task) from coordinator, it will do stuff according to the task type:<br/>
    (1) `Map`: Perform the map function on each K/V pair, store them in NReduce